Anirudhxx/coffeeshop/README.md

 Once the application is deployed, users can:
 - Sign in using Google OAuth.
-- You can use the search bar to enter your location and all the nearby coffee shops will be curated on hitting search button.
+- Use the search bar to enter their location and find nearby coffee shops.
 - Add products to their cart and manage them.
 - Enjoy a beautifully designed, responsive UI.